msank00/msank00.github.io/_posts/2019-07-28-blog_101_ML_Concepts_Part_2.md

 where $K(X_i, X_j) = \phi(X_i).\phi(X_j)$

-that is, the kernel function, represents a dot product of input data points mapped into the higher dimensional feature space by transformation $\phi()$
+that is, the kernel function, represents a dot product of input data points mapped into the higher dimensional feature space by transformation $\phi(.)$

 $\gamma$ is an adjustable parameter of certain kernel functions.

-The RBF is by far the most popular choice of kernel types used in Support Vector Machines.
+The `RBF` is by far the **most popular choice of kernel** types used in Support Vector Machines.
 This is mainly because of their localized and finite responses across the entire range of the real x-axis.

 - [Blog](http://www.statsoft.com/Textbook/Support-Vector-Machines)